0xDeathChief/0xDeathChief.github.io/_posts/2025-04-11-Template-how-to-post-it.md

 ---
-title: Hello world
+title: Cheat code for Android
 date: 2025-04-11 00:00:00 +0800
 categories:
-  - Hello world
+  - Android Code
-tags:
+tags: []
-  - Hello_world
 ---

 This is my first blog